jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-16.md

 If the landlord sold his land, the new proprietor was not bound to the terms of the agreement and the tenant was often kicked out.
 The landlord also invented a method to get rid of the tenant when he pleased by selling the estate to another.
 He had a back bond to the buyer to make him return the estate whenever the tenants were kicked out.

 The tenants had no motive to improve the ground because they were continually in danger of being kicked out.
 This takes place to this day in every European country, except Britain.
-Contracts of this kind were rendered as real rights=
+Contracts of this kind were rendered as real rights:
 - in Scotland, under James III, and
 - in England, under Henry VII.